aravzpatel/CV/README.md

 # Arav Patel
 ### Full Stack Developer
-I am a commercial-minded **Full Stack Developer** looking for a role where I can contribute towards business growth by applying my growing technical skills with my innate entrepreneurial approach.
+I am a commercial-minded **Full Stack Developer** looking for a role where I can drive business improvement through the application of data.

-I have been fortunate to have had a great career so far; playing an important role in two of London's fastest growing scaleups (**Swoon Editions** and **Zencargo**).
-Both of these experiences have helped to hone an **agile**, **growth mindset** that is capable of taking on **challenges**, **breaking down the steps** and **delivering results**.
-Through these challenges, I have worked closely with product and engineering teams which has driven my desire to work in this area.
+I am a technology advocate.
+Having worked in two London's premiere scaleups (**Swoon Editions** and **Zencargo**), I've experienced first hand how data and technology can challenge the status quo.
+During these roles, I have always worked closely with engineering teams to build products, develop messaging and implement solutions (often saving them from having to manage the printer issues ;-)).
+Working in fast-paced businesses has helped me to hone an **agile**, **growth mindset** that is capable of taking on **challenges**, **breaking down the steps**, **thinking entreprenuerially** and **delivering results**.

 In August I completed a 16 week software development bootcamp at **Makers Academy**.
 This course developed upon the technical skills that I gained studying for an **MSc in Economics at London School of Economics** and operating as an analyst.
 It also provided me with an opportunity to reflect on my learning process; seek out feedback and try new styles of working.
 This has given me a **process driven** working style that is **curious to learn about new technologies** whilst **supporting the learning of others**.